Here’s an in-depth look at how to roast green chiles, why are green chiles roasted, and how to store freshly roasted green chile.

-It’s a tradition that goes back centuries and is celebrated each fall, bringing families together to prepare and preserve this fruit of the desert.
-Here’s an in depth look at how and why it’s still done today.
+Green Chile roasting is a New Mexican tradition that goes back centuries and is celebrated each fall, bringing families together to prepare and preserve this firey harvest.

 This celebrated crop can be found throughout the U.S. in supermarket produce isles or in cans (usually in the Mexican food section).
 The smell of roasting green chile alone is enough to bring New Mexicans running, so what is it about these chile peppers that makes them such a big deal?